dotnet/AspNetCore.Docs/aspnet/security/authorization/policies.rst

      }
  }

+..
+Update AuthorizationHandlerContext with :dn:method:`~Microsoft.AspNetCore.Authorization.AuthorizationHandlerContext.Succeed`

 In the code above we first look to see if the current user principal has a date of birth claim which has been issued by an Issuer we know and trust.
 If the claim is missing we can't authorize so we return.
 If we have a claim, we figure out how old the user is, and if they meet the minimum age passed in by the requirement then authorization has been successful.
-Once authorization is successful we call ``context.Succeed()`` passing in the requirement that has been successful as a parameter.
+Once authorization is successful we call ``AuthorizationHandlerContext.Succeed`` on the provided context, passing in the requirement that has been successful as a parameter.

 .. _security-authorization-policies-based-handler-registration: